davidschramm/coronavirus-toolkit/docs/tools/t1_coronavirus_symptom_tracker.md

 Note: A new, continuous cough means coughing for longer than an hour, or three or more coughing episodes in 24 hours.
 If you usually have a cough, it may be worse than usual.
 SOURCE: [GOV.UK](https://www.gov.uk/government/publications/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19); [NHS inform](https://www.nhsinform.scot/self-help-guides/self-help-guide-coronavirus-covid-19)

+T10: Coronavirus symptom severity checker is also available to help you estimate the severity of possible coronavirus symptoms.

 ![The Symptoms of Coronavirus Disease | COVID-19](/symptoms.png)

 ### What You Need